meelahlawtonrei/Profile/README.md

 # Profile
-This is my profile website created by Tu Toa
+This is my profile website created for my Digital Technology assessment at Tai Wananga Tu Toa